D2jc/PrizePicksPredictor/README.md

 ### [Data Preprocessing and LSTM RNN (First Model)](https://github.com/D2jc/PrizePicksPredictor/tree/main/MS3/Preprocessing/Data%20Processing%20and%20First%20Model.ipynb)

-> The notebook for Data Preprocessing and First Model can be found at []
+The notebook for Milestone 3 (First Model) can be found at [https://github.com/D2jc/PrizePicksPredictor/tree/main/MS3/Preprocessing/Data%20Processing%20and%20First%20Model.ipynb]

 1. We converted the 'Date' column to accurately ensure a proper day, month, and year date setting in the column.
 2. We combined the 'first_name' and 'last_name' to create a new column of 'player_name' so that when we merge the Prizepicks data, it can match up to the individual player name.